bcooperstl/advent-of-code-2020/documentation/day18_part2.md

 ## Things I learned ##

-Wow, this algorithm was very interesting to come up with.
-I sure hope it works :-)
+Wow, this algorithm was very interesting to come up with for how to tokenize and then evaluate the expressions.
+I hope the recursive nature of it is correct.

 ### Alternate Approaches ###